principalscientist/principalscientist/README.md

 ### More About Me...
 * 🔭 I’m currently working on building my GitHub portfolio.
-* 🌱 I’m currently learning Unsupervised ML models
+* 🌱 I’m currently learning Supervised ML models.
 * 📫 How to reach me: momoaugust17@gmail.com